Oh, Canada… Uncle Sam’s friendly, environment-loving, French-speaking, semi-frozen buddy up north.

 - Time Zones: GMT -8, GMT -7, GMT -6, GMT -5, GMT -4

-Canada is considered as a resource-based country, which basically means that most of the economic growth it experienced early on came from the utilization and export of its own natural resources.According to the IMF, Canada’s economy is the tenth largest in the world, making it part of the world’s G8.
-It ranks as the seventh biggest producer of gold and the seventh largest producer of black crack (oil).
+Canada is considered a resource-based country, which basically means that most of the economic growth it experienced early on came from the utilization and export of its own natural resources.According to the IMF, Canada’s economy is the tenth-largest in the world, making it part of the world’s G8.
+It ranks as the seventh biggest producer of gold and the fourth-largest producer of black crack (oil).

 Despite its robust industrial and manufacturing industry, much of Canada’s GDP actually comes from its service sector.